C0deWiser/http-cache-control/README.md

 ### Caching entire response

-You may want to cache entire response:
+You may want to cache the entire response:

 ```php
 use Codewiser\HttpCacheControl\CacheControl;